mitmath/computational-thinking/website/lecture7.md

 {{youtube introspection}}

-## Segment 2: COVID-19 Data visualization
+## Segment 2: Analysing COVID-19 Data

 We use the COVID-19 dataset as an example to show how you can load and plot data of your choice in Julia.